Respite and time to share at new Telford dementia group

 Advertising

+She said she had ordered some old games like those some dementia sufferers would have played in their youth.

-She said: "I think it's important because there are so many people who are being diagnosed with dementia these days.
+"I think it's important because there are so many people who are being diagnosed with dementia these days," she said.

 "I think a lot of them and their carers, it is quite a lonely life for them, and the group can give them a bit of company.